-If a succession of IHE and AE occurred over a period of months in such a manner as to prevent a determination of what months can be attributed solely to assistance group (AG) error twenty per cent shall not be retained by the county.
-If the county discovers overpayments spanning several months, some months attributable solely to AG error and some months to agency error, two claims must be established in order to retain twenty per cent of the collections on the IHE claim.
-Overpayments occurring in months attributable to AG error must be calculated independently of the months attributable to agency error.
-Separate JFS 07424 "Report of Claim Determination/Lost Benefits", (rev.8/01) forms must be completed.
+When an inadvertent household error and agency error occurred but it cannot be determined which months are from the agency error and which months are an inadvertent household error, the claim shall be classified as an agency error and the county agency shall not retain any portion of the collection.
+When the county discovers overpayments spanning several months, some months attributable solely to assistance group error and some months to agency error, two claims shall be established in order to retain twenty per cent of the collections on the inadvertent household error claim.
+Overpayments occurring in months attributable to assistance group error shall be calculated independently of the months attributable to agency error.
+The county agency must complete a separate JFS 07424 "Report of Claim Determination/Lost Benefits" (rev.8/2001.)

-The county agency shall retain twenty per cent of the value of cash monies, coupons collected, lost benefits offset, or allotment reductions on an IHE claim.
-The county agency shall retain twenty per cent of the amounts recovered on a claim being handled as an IHE claim pending a determination by an administrative disqualification hearing officer or a court of appropriate jurisdiction that IPV was committed, or receipt of either a signed waiver or consent agreement.
+The county agency shall retain twenty per cent of the collection (except expungements) on an inadvertent household error claim.
+The county agency shall retain twenty per cent of the amounts recovered on a claim being handled as an inadvertent household error claim pending a determination by an administrative disqualification hearing officer or a court of appropriate jurisdiction that an intentional program violation was committed, or receipt of either a signed waiver or consent agreement.
 Once the determination or signed document is obtained, the county agency may recover from the state an additional fifteen per cent incentive on collections made before the change in claim status.
-The county agency shall update the client registry information system enhanced (CRIS-E) when there is a change in claim status.
-The county agency shall revise the JFS 07424 when the status of a claim is changed from IHE to IPV.
+The county agency shall update the statewide automated eligibility system when there is a change in claim status.
+The county agency shall revise the JFS 07424 when the status of a claim is changed from inadvertent household error to intentional program violation.

-(1) As a county agency, you must maintain an accounting system for monitoring recipient claims against AGS.
+(1) County agencies shall maintain an accounting system for monitoring recipient claims against assistance groups.
 This accounting system shall consist of both the system of records maintained for individual debtors and the accounts receivable summary data maintained for these debts.

-At a minimum, the accounting system must document the following for each claim:
+At a minimum, the accounting system shall document the following for each claim: